 Kant, the Artist, and Artistic Freedom

-Genius, according to Kant, is that “natural endowment of mental aptitude which gives rule to art”.
-Fine art is possible only as a “product of genius,” which produces essentially original art.
-Originality or the ability to be original sets the genius apart from the need to imitate either other works of art or the real world itself.
-The artist or genius also has no need to respond to communal needs.
-Thus art and beauty ceased to be communal or traditional, but instead became ideas, molded by the exceptional individual.
-This exceptionalism alienates the artist from the rest of society and the artist is now no longer an integrated member of society and it is the artist him/herself who is the real subject of every work of art.
+Genius, according to Emmanuel Kant, is that “natural endowment of mental aptitude which gives rule to art.”
+Fine art is possible only as a “product of genius,” which produces original art.
+Originality or the ability to be original sets the genius apart from the need to imitate either other works of art or to recreate the real world itself.
+The artist is allowed to work from Kant’s indispensable ingredient for “genius,” the imagination.
+The artist or genius also has no need to respond to communal needs or to the demands of the State.
+Thus art and beauty ceased to be commonly agreed upon or traditional, but instead became ideas, molded by the exceptional individual, who could freely make or break old notions of appropriateness.
+The exceptionalism of the courage to “give rule to art” alienates the artist from the rest of society, who, according to later theories of the avant-garde, could no longer understand his products.
+The modern artist is now no longer an integrated member of society and it is the artist himself (rarely herself) who is the real subject of every work of art.
+There is a price to pay for such freedom and few arttist in real life were willing to be alienated or unrecognized and were not interested in going hungry for an abstract principle.

 If you have found this material useful, please give credit to